 Instagram is so important for us to discover new talent and to communicate directly with the models.
-We found all of the American Boys on there – holding an online casting and asking people to submit their pictures.
-We had hundreds, if not thousands of submissions, so the job of going through them is lengthy but rewarding.
+We hold an online casting and ask people to submit their pictures.
+We get hundreds, if not thousands of submissions for each casting – the job of going through them is lengthy but rewarding.

 If a guy with red hair gets your attention and fuels your fap fantasies, then you might be interested in the work of Aiden O’Shea.